 It is also possible to hack the official accounts of government or state agencies using them to propagate distorted information.
-A recent Tweet by Associated Press claimed there had been an attack on the White House which included an injured president.
-Within minutes, a huge dip in the S&P 500 index had occurred.
+A recent Tweet by Associated Press claimed there had been an attack on the White House, which included an injured president.
+Within minutes, a massive dip in the S&P 500 index had occurred.
 It transpired to have been the Syrian Electronic Army.

 A common tactic is to use social media to distract and divert attention to other events.
-These other activities may never have happened.
+These additional activities may never have happened.

 Trolling has become a fully-fledged and organised strategy for social media warfare, hence its continued rise.

 The final of the ‘The 4 Ds of social media warfare’ is dismay.
 Dismay is where there is a threat of conflict, or implied threat if an individual course of action will be pursued.
 In recent years, much has been made of Russia talking up its nuclear capability.
 To quote Financial Times commentator Gideon Rachman, “I have little doubt that one aim of all this nuclear posturing from Moscow is precise to get western commentators talking about a Russian nuclear threat.
 Russia is desperate to stop the west from supplying military aid to Ukraine.
 So, they want to get across the message that any such escalation would provoke a violent reaction from Moscow and – who knows – perhaps even the use of nuclear weapons.”
 A direct attempt to intimidate opponents and force a change of direction.

 Fake news continues to spread at an alarming rate.
 With no reliable way of detecting it, it is essential that we consider all of the 4 Ds of social media warfare when consuming news.
 The development of technology and access to smartphones has made everyone out there an ‘information actor.’
 Also, people now express their opinions without worrying about the consequences or taking responsibility for their spoken words.